 1. Living in a country where summer occurs in winter!

 I still find it hard to think that it’s hot outside during Christmastime and freezing during what should be the “summer months” of June-August.
-I used to hate February when I lived in Canada, but in Australia, it’s my favorite month because it’s the middle of summer and it’s our anniversary.
+I used to hate February when I lived in Canada, but in Australia, it’s my favourite month because it’s the middle of summer and it’s our anniversary.
 The only downside, of course, is that when summer should be in full bloom, it’s Australian wintertime.
 Let me just tell you that it is 367% colder than you may think.

 2. My morning commute.